 - Team Switzerland: Does not choose sides between the Night's Watch or the wildlings... or even the Others.

 - Wife Husbandry: He raises his daughters to be his wives.

 One of Craster's wives/daughters, Samwell Tarly falls for her and helps her and her son escape Craster when the Night's Watch retreat back to the Wall after the Great Ranging.

 - Adult Fear: Being forced to give up her child and travel far away from him.
-Despite it is to save the life of another one.
+Despite it being to save the life of another one.

 - Parental Incest: She is forced to become one of her father's wives.